C3R Treatment

 Activities to be expected after surgery

-1. After the surgery you will be seen by the doctor and may go home shortly thereafter.
+After the surgery you will be seen by the doctor and may go home shortly thereafter.
 You must not drive yourself home!
 Please make arrangements beforehand for a ride.
 2. The day of surgery you should plan to take it easy.
 Generally there is very little if any discomfort following surgery.
 If you do experience some mild pain, you may take the pain killers prescribed.
 3. Your eye will be patched after surgery.
 You will receive specific instructions at the end of surgery before your leave the hospital.
 The dark glasses/Protective glasses should be worn one the eye-pad is removed, generally in the same evening of the surgery.
 It is advised to wear protective glasses even at night and in bed for the first 2 days after surgery.
 This is to prevent accidential rubbing of the eye.
 You will be informed of all post operative care and instructions by the Nurse at time of discharge along with the discharge summary and list of post-op medicines.
 Improvement in vision is gradual.
 Glasses are generally prescribed within 1-3 weeks of surgery as per the healing.
 These glasses may need to be adjusted later as your eye continues to heal.

 Any increase in redness or pain or sudden decrease in vision needs an urgent check-up with the doctor.

-This may be a sign of serious infection in the eye.
+This may be a sign of serious infection in the eye

-Specific post operative instructions:
+Specific post operative instructions

-Cleaning your eye:-
+Cleaning your eye

+For the first week following surgery you should protect the eye from injury.
+Do not rub or put pressure on the eye.
 Take small pieces of cotton wool and place them in a bowl containing water.
 Boil for 15 minutes and keep the bowl covered.
 Wash your hands with soap.
 Take a small piece of the sterilized cotton wool from the bowl.
 Squeeze out the excess water.
 Clean the discharge around the upper and lower lids without applying pressure on the eye.
 This is generally needed in the morning as long as the ointment is being used at bed time.
 Fresh cotton is to be boiled twice a day if needed.

-Putting eye drops:-
+Putting eye drops

+Never use a pin/needle to open the eye drop bottle.
+Screw on the cap tight to open it.
 Retract the lower lid and instill one drop of the prescribed eye drop into the eye.
 Eye drops should be used as per the prescription.
 Only 1 drop at a time is enough.
+Keep both eyes closed for atleast 10 minutes after.

-Rotecting your eyes:-
+Rotecting your eyes

+Each eye drop.
+Put on dark glasses throughout the day for one week.
+Wipe tears below the margin of the dark glasses.
+Do not touch the eye.
+Do not place cotton wool between the glasses and the eye.
+Do not sleep on the operated side for 2 days.
 For the first 5 days from the time of operation, take a bath below the neck.
 Face and hair can be washed after 5 days.
 But avoid getting water inside the eye.

 Avoid strenuous activities.